calvinrzachman/chain-of-thought/proof-of-work/README.md

 The security of the Bitcoin network emerges from and relies upon 2 things:
 -	Proof of Work (Consensus)
 -	Independent Verification.
+All system updates are subject to a continuous audit.
+Anyone can audit the system themselves using relatively inexpensive computing hardware.
 Network participants who live by the slogan “Don’t Trust.
 Verify”

 Explain each of the above …
 Proof of Work is not enough to secure the system.
 It is Proof of Work in combination with a set of network nodes, all of which perform auditing/state validation functions.

 - With “Don’t Trust.
 Verify” but without Proof of Work, we would have a network which ensures that every message it’s participants propagate meets network defined requirements (authorized, no inflation, no double spend), but no way to ensure that every participant reaches the same view of the system state (no consensus).

 - With Proof of Work but without “Don’t Trust.
-Verify”, we would have a network in which participants are able to reach consensus on the state of the system but are not able to say anything meaningful about whether the state is valid (as they would be verifying work only and trusting that messages are valid).
+Verify”, we would have a network in which participants are able to reach consensus on the state of the system but are not able to say anything meaningful about whether the state is valid (as they would be verifying work only and trusting that messages are adhere to some pre-defined set of rules).

 Put the above two concepts together and we can build a network which reaches consensus on the state of the system and that state will be valid as defined by a set of agreed upon rules.